MingoMango17/CMSC134-Writeups/Writeup 2/writeup.md

 *Nada, it's the fault of the captcha.*
 It has to be.

+Just why annoy your users?
+I meant the legit users.

+Google, Facebook, Twitter, PopcornHub were able to do it without CAPTCHAs?
+But not on certain websites that's poorly maintained.

+Ah, yeah, it's because we've already sold our data to the internet conglomerates that they know well enough we're not bots.
+Unlike websites that respects your privacy.

+CAPTCHAs are only good enough to stop cheap tricks and whatnots.
+A surface level of security.
+Something something security is economics something.

 ## But muhh server!

 A rumor has been circulating that half of the internet's users might actually be robots.